 Let’s see the possible cases.
 Overlap or the lack of it will change the highlight like this:

-Where rule 1 is true, the font will be red and if the result of rule 2 is true, the background will be yellow.
+Where rule 1 is true, the font color will be red and if the result of rule 2 is true, the background will be yellow.

 Where Excel gives a TRUE value for the analysis of both rules, we will experience the following.
 There will be cells with yellow background and with red font color.
 So, we can recognize that here two rules have crossed each other’s way!